TRPMAN/DevOps-1/README.md

-# 💻 Bash Scripting Part
+# 💻 Bash Scripting Section

-Welcome to the Bash Scripting part of my Devops-1 learning journey! 🚀
+Welcome to the Bash Scripting section of my Devops-1 learning journey! 🚀

-This branch is where I document my Bash Script practice and a little project that I’ve been learning.
+This branch is where I document my Bash Script practice and a little project that I’ve been learning

 ### 🔧 Bash Scripting Practice